How to tell a James Madison from a James Monroe in the wild

 Geographic Range: Unlike the stay-put Madison, the Monroe has been sighted as far west as Kentucky and as far east as England, France, and Spain where he helped negotiate peace and double the size of the United States.

 Mate: The female Monroe, the Elizabeth, is described as petite and beautiful.
 Her time in Europe hobnobbing with aristocrats helped her gain a reputation for being aloof, mostly in comparison to the party monster Dolley.
-Though the Elizabeth did not save any famous paintings of the Washington, she is credited with saving the Marquis de Lafayette’s wife from being guillotined in France.
+Though she did not save any famous paintings of the Washington, she is credited with saving the Marquis de Lafayette’s wife from being guillotined in France.

 Offspring: The Monroes and their two daughters, Eliza and Maria, travel as a pack whenever possible.
 The dutiful Maria and her husband (who is also her first cousin) will take in the aging James Monroe in his later years.